 The Moreton wavefronts are visible in 86 HASTA images of the whole set, from t = 18:44:00 UT to t = 18:51:05 UT.
-Initially, between t = 18:44:00 UT and t = 18:45:40 UT, three circular shaped small separated wavefronts were detected moving towards the south of the NOAA AR10930.
-Later, at t = 18:45:40 UT, these earliest wavefronts lose their individuality and a global extended single pattern is identified, coming from apparently the same and unique origin, concordantly with Balasubramaniam et al. (2010) who reported two separated Moreton arcs marking the flanks of a coronal arcade at t = 18:45 UT and a subsequent merge in an unique wavefront after t = 18:47 UT.
-We analyzed the dynamic of the global wavefront separately from that of the earliest wavefronts under the assumption that they are morphologically different.
-Our data do not distinguish the subsequent global wavefront (five minutes retarded) mentioned by Gilbert et al. (2008).
+Initially, between t = 18:44:00 UT and t = 18:45:40 UT, three circular small separated wavefronts were detected moving toward the south of the NOAA AR10930.
+Later, at t = 18:45:40 UT, these earliest wavefronts lose their individuality and one extended single pattern is identified, coming from apparently the same and unambiguously identifiable origin, concordantly with Balasubramaniam et al. (2010), who reported two separated Moreton arcs marking the flanks of a coronal arcade at t = 18:45 UT and a subsequent merge to a single wavefront after t = 18:47 UT.
+We analyzed the dynamic of this single wavefront separately from that of the earliest wavefronts assuming that they are morphologically different.
+Our data do not distinguish the subsequent single wavefront (five minutes retarded) mentioned by Gilbert et al. (2008).

-Measurement of the 2D global wavefront positions We performed time-distance plots obtained by visual method (see Warmuth et al. 2001; 2004a; 2004b) to measure the wavefront positions in the H α images.
-We discarded other techniques, -like measuring the intensity of the perturbed profiles -, because the images are affected by seeing distortions and they become too faint after the first images.
-We separated the HASTA H-alpha data into two sets, 17 images between t = 18:44:00 UT and t = 18:45:40 UT corresponding to the earliest wavefronts, and 65 images between t = 18:45:40 UT and t = 18:51:05 UT, corresponding to the global wavefronts where the disturbance spans with a bigger circular sector than in the earliest ones (see Fig. 3).
+Measurement of the 2D single wavefront positions

+We performed time-distance plots obtained by visual method (see Warmuth et al. 2001, 2004a,b) to measure the wavefront positions in the H $\alpha$ images.
+We discarded other techniques, such as measuring the intensity of the perturbed profiles because the images are affected by seeing distortions and become too faint after the first images.
+We separated the HASTA H $\alpha$ data into two sets, 17 images between t = 18:44:00 UT and t = 18:45:40 UT corresponding to the earliest wavefronts, and 65 images between t = 18:45:40 UT and t = 18:51:05 UT, corresponding to the single wavefront where the disturbance spans a bigger circular sector than in the earliest ones (see Fig. 3).
 The images were enhanced using the running difference technique.

 Fig. 4.
 NOAA AR10930 light curves.
-Upper panel: whole region; Upper middle panel: Zone 1; Lower middle panel: Zone 2; Lower panel: Zone 3.
+Upper panel: whole region; upper middle panel: zone 1; lower middle panel: zone 2; lower panel: zone 3.